 Apprentices in the past were given day release to obtain qualifications (based predominantly on silversmithing) to widen their skills.
 Now the Goldsmiths’ Centre supplies this part of their training.
 They also offer specialist short courses to post-graduates, and top-up courses to expand knowledge.

-Our current team at the Assay Office comprises of many past apprentices, and two present apprentices - Ryan and Nick.
-Nick Franklin is the latest apprentice, having been bound to his Master Dave Merry in December 2018.
+Our current team at the Assay Office comprises of many past apprentices.
+Nick Franklin is the latest apprentice, having been bound to his Master in December 2018.